pin-cnx/laravel-aws-deploy/README.md

 # laravel-aws-deploy
-Deploy to auto scale without down time.
-By
+The artisan command to deploy to aws EC2 auto scale without down time.
+This command will doing follow step.
  1. Backup an master instance to AMI
  2. Create Launch configuration with those AMI
  3. Update it to auto scale